-The Ten Best Pool Party Spots in Miami Beach
+The Ten Best Pool-Party Spots in Miami Beach

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 9. The Confidante Miami Beach.
 Hey, locals, looking for an inexpensive way to unwind from the grind?
-The confidante has you covered.
-Although technically not in South Beach, this spot is worth driving a little farther north.
-Day passes for non-hotel guests at the Confidante start at $30 via Resortpass.com, and include access to the hotel's two pools, a poolside lounge chair, a beach chair stationed at the nearby beach, and more.
-On Saturdays starting at noon, catch DJs spinning at the hotel's laid-back Backyard Saturdays Pool Party.
-Partying here won't burn a hole through your wallet.
+The Confidante has you covered.
+Day passes for non-hotel guests start at $30 via resortpass.com and include access to the hotel's two heated pools, a poolside lounge chair, a beach chair stationed at the nearby beach, food and drink service, and other perks.
+Plus, pick up a themed floatie from the hotel's new floatie-on-demand menu and snap photos to your heart's content.
+Saturday and Sunday afternoons, catch DJs spinning poolside in the hotel's laid-back Backyard, and enjoy local sweets from Cielito Artisan Pops (complete with cocktail pairings).
+Hanging here won't burn a hole in your wallet.
 4041 Collins Ave., Miami Beach; 305-424-1234; theconfidantemiamibeach.hyatt.com.

-10. Kimpton Surfcomber Hotel.
-Past the cow statues lies the Surfcomber's chic and lush pool area.
-While it would be a stretch to call it a proper pool party comparable to what goes down at the neighboring Hyde Beach Las Vegas-style one, our motto here is BYOP (bring your own party) whatever that may look like to you.
-Grab a drink from the High Tide Bar, play a game of giant Jenga or Connect Four, and find a lounge chair poolside.
-This low-key spot is exactly what a day of chilling hard looks like.
-Although the pool is only technically for hotel guests, booking a room here might be the push you need to give yourself the staycation you deserve.
-Kimpton Surfcomber Hotel, 1717 Collins Ave., Miami Beach; 305-532-7715; surfcomber.com.
+10. Fontainebleau Miami Beach.
+The luxurious Fontainebleau is a Miami classic.
+These days, it's probably best known for its nightclub, LIV, but the oceanfront resort also boasts a whopping eight pools.
+Take a refreshing dip in the picturesque Oasis pools or the signature Bowtie, designed to resemble Fontainebleau architect Morris Lapidus' favorite accessory.
+Nonguests can access the pools by purchasing a spa treatment or renting one of the many luxury daybed or cabana options, which can cost up to $1,000 for the Island Cabana in the middle of the pool.
+The adults-only Arkadia Day Club, a "tropical oceanside playground," hosts themed pool parties from noon to 7 p.m.
+Friday, Saturday, and Sunday, with beats by resident DJ K-Razor.
+If you want to go all-out, splurge on a private Ultra Cabana, complete with personal attendants and a 46-inch flat-screen TV, for $550 Monday through Thursday and varying prices on weekends.
+4441 Collins Ave., Miami Beach; 305-535-3283; fontainebleau.com.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!